 Missing pages from Archimedes Palimpsest © Blois, Musée des Beaux-Arts, Inv.
 73.7.52.
 Photographie IRHT-CNRS

-On one of its two sides, a text of Greek prayers partially covers geometric diagrams, while the other side is covered by an illustration added in the twentieth century depicting the Prophet Daniel surrounded by two lions, beneath which the ancient text remains to this day, but inaccessible using conventional methods of examination.
+On one of its two sides, a text of Greek prayers partially covers geometric diagrams, while the other side is covered by an illustration added in the twentieth century depicting the Prophet Daniel surrounded by two lions, beneath which the ancient text remains to this day, but inaccessible while using conventional methods of examination.

 OTHER TREASURES OF ISTANBUL: Must See: 16th Century Turkish Baths Reopening in Istanbul as Part-Antique Spa, Part-Museum